clemgoub/dnaPipeTE/README.md

 nano init.sh
 ```

-- You need to provide your GIRI (Repbase) credential at the top of the "init.sh" script located in the dnaPipeTE folder.
+- You need to provide your GIRI (Repbase) login and password at the top of the "init.sh" script located in the dnaPipeTE folder.
 If you don't have a (free) GIRI account, you can request one online at http://www.girinst.org/.
-Simply replace *username* and *password* with yours, then save and close the file: from nano Ctrl-X, type "Y" and then Enter to save and exit.
+Simply replace *username* and *password* with yours, then save and close the file.
+From nano: Ctrl-X, type "Y" and then Enter to save and exit.

 ```/bin/bash
 #set your GIRI username and password